TomboFry/menu-surfraw/README.md

 # Menu Surfraw

-A short little Bash script that uses rofi or dmenu to prompt you for an Elvis and a search term with surfraw.
+A short little Bash script that uses your menu of choice (like rofi or wofi) to prompt you for an Elvis and a search term with surfraw.

 ## Installation